 Additionally, patients with little or no injury (such as in the event of a near miss) may not be viewed as a high priority as the main focus is treating patients infected by the virus.

-There are several ways to improve the reporting process and ensure that patients are receiving the highest quality of care possible:
+There are several ways to improve the process of reporting near misses in healthcare.
+Having a system for reporting incidents will ensure that patients are receiving the highest quality of care possible: